-Joel Helmes has filed this Toyota Kluger Grande review.
+Joel Helmes reviews the Toyota Kluger Grande.

 When considering luxury mid-sized SUV’s you had better be prepared to part with a fair few dollars.

 The top of the range Kluger is no exception; it comes with a price tag of $65,490.

 The Kluger range starts at $39,990 and for that you get the same engine and transmission as the Grande and to be honest it’s basically the same vehicle.

 So is forking out more than an extra $25,000 for some very nice luxury inclusions worth it?